crystaldust/unitree_a1_ros2/README.md

 ### Comment:
 1.Setting sport mode is not supported through call unitree sdk.
 2.In normal mode, the robot dog will drift when stepping, It's best to develop in sport mode.
+3.Getting temperature in sport mode is not supported.
+4.Getting the current mode of the robot dog is not supported.